OmniLayer/spec/README.md

 The Ecosystem for the property must be the same as the ecosystem for the "Currency identifier desired", i.e. both must be in the Mastercoin ecosystem or both must be in the Test Mastercoin ecosystem.

+Currently only new property creation is supported, and the append/replace property types (65/66/129/130) will be made live at block #TBD.

 Any time the name of a property is displayed, the ID number of the property must also be displayed with it in the format "NAME (ID)", to avoid name collisions.
 For instance, "Quantum Miner (8)".
 This is very important to prevent a malicious user from creating a property to impersonate another property.

 To help distinguish legitimate companies and ventures from scams, spam, and experiments, the Master Protocol allows users to spend Mastercoins for the purpose of promoting a smart property.
 When UI clients display smart properties, the default ordering should be based on how many Mastercoins have been spent for promoting the property, adjusted for how long ago the Mastercoins were spent.
 Details on promoting a smart property by spending Mastercoins and how that affects sort ordering can be found below.